-Kaupthing Bank Dubai and Qatar was primarily an asset management operation based on human capital and commission income.
-It became evident that it would be expensive to close down the entity and it was therefore more economic to sell the branch at a fair price to its employees.
+Kaupthing Bank Dubai and Qatar was primarily an investment banking services operation based on human capital and fees from mandates.
+It became evident that it would be expensive to close down the operations and it was therefore more economic to sell the assets and liabilities of the branches to its employees.
 The proceeds from the sale are held by the Bank.